Using smartphones to hail cabs is approved in New York City

-NEW YORK Dec 13 Waving a hand to hail a cab in New York City could soon become passe.
+NEW YORK Waving a hand to hail a cab in New York City could soon become passé.

 New Yorkers will be able to arrange taxi rides using smartphones after a city agency approved the use of "e-hailing" on Thursday.